micheltank/cryptocurrency-data-service/README.md

-# Blockchain API
+# Cryptocurrency data service

-A REST API to get blockchain data
+An application to fetch cryptocurrency data through a REST API

 ## Running